 Things to do at Many Glacier Hotel

 My best boomer travel tip—experience the Many Glacier area on foot.
 The best hiking trails in Glacier National Park are located here.
-During our trip, Alan and I hiked to Bullhead Lake and enjoyed a morning exploring on a Grinnell Lake hike.

 On our next Glacier National Park vacation, we’d like to hike to Iceberg Lake and take the Grinnell glacier trail.
 And maybe there will be time for a boat ride on Swiftcurrent Lake, a red bus (jammer) tour or to simply sit on the deck for a relaxing afternoon of reading and wildlife watching.